EPHS-CyberSecurity-2020-Hour1/CipherProject/bookhistory.md

 ## By Sarah Sumrall and Sudeeksha Nooka

 #### Introduction
-  Even though, we don't know much about the Book Cipher's origin - we know it is one of the most popular types of ciphers used thorughout the centuries.
+  Even though, we don't know much about the Book Cipher's origin - we know it is one of the most popular types of ciphers used throughout the middle to modern centures.
+However, it got its name from being used to pass messages between morally debatable individuals through books.
+#### Key information
+  The book cipher key is some aspect of the individual book.
+It could be the book edition, the font of the text, or individual pages of the book.
+The use of literature - being common and widely available in modern times, was more convenient for this use than objects made specifically for cryptographic purposes.
+According to a source: "Traditionally book ciphers work by replacing words in the plaintext of a message with the location of words from the book being used.
+In this mode, book ciphers are more properly called codes."